 In fact, research on the value of advice has shown that investors find they have better savings and investment habits because of their advisor and more than twice the wealth compared to those who don't have an advisor.

-Working with your advisor to understand your initial reactions to market fluctuations can help you make better investment choices, view your portfolio more objectively, and stay the course to ultimately reach your goals.
+With the help of your advisor, understanding your initial reactions to market ups and downs can help you make better investment choices, view your portfolio more objectively, and stay the course to ultimately reach your goals.